boltlabs-inc/key-mgmt-demo/README.md

 sh ./build-key-server.sh
 ```

-We recommend reviewing the instructions in the README.md of [the DAMS repo](https://github.com/boltlabs-inc/key-mgmt) to ensure the MongoDB is installed correctly for your OS.
+We recommend reviewing the instructions in the README.md of [the Lock Keeper repo](https://github.com/boltlabs-inc/key-mgmt) to ensure the MongoDB is installed correctly for your OS.

 If successful, then you can build the demo here as follows:
 ```shell